aws/aws-cdk/packages/@aws-containers/aws-ecs-builder/README.md

 });
 ```

-At this point all the service resources will be created.
+At this point, all the service resources will be created.
 This includes the ECS Task
-Definition, Service, as well as any other attached resources such as App Mesh Virtual
+Definition, Service, as well as any other attached resources, such as App Mesh Virtual
-Node, or an Application Load Balancer.
+Node or an Application Load Balancer.

 ## Creating your own custom `ServiceExtension`

-In addition to using the default service extensions that come with this module you
+In addition to using the default service extensions that come with this module, you
 can choose to implement your own custom service extensions.
 The `ServiceExtension`
 class is an abstract class you can implement yourself.
 The following example
 implements a custom service extension that could be added to a service in order to